 Learn the stories behind the street art adorning the hip Chicago neighborhoods of Wicker Park and Logan Square on the Offbeat Street Art Tour.
 An art expert will lead you on a two-hour walking tour through Chicago’s captivating creative scene.

-The free Gospel Music Festival in Millenium Park features talent like Chandler Moore and Jekalyn Carr.
+The free Gospel Music Festival in Millennium Park features talent like Chandler Moore and Jekalyn Carr.
 Learn how Chicago became the birthplace of Gospel Music.

 24. Ride the Water Taxi